zipkinlab/Green_etal_2019_PTRS/README.md

 relationships between behaviour and demography that should be explored in future research.
-Pairing behavioural studies with more traditional monitoring efforts can yield useful insights regarding population and community trends, and aid wildlife conservation and management.
+Pairing behavioural studies with more traditional monitoring efforts can yield useful insights regarding population and community trends, and aid wildlife conservation and management.</p>
-  This article is part of the theme issue ‘Linking behaviour to dynamics of populations and communities: application of novel approaches in behavioural ecology to conservation’.
+<p>This article is part of the theme issue ‘Linking behaviour to dynamics
+of populations and communities: application of novel approaches in behavioural ecology to conservation’.</p>

 ## Repository Directory
 ### [DataAnalysis](https://github.com/farrmt/ZSL/tree/master/DataAnalysis): Contains code for vignettes